Murder trial in Ahmaud Arbery’s killing begins with sparring over questions about race

-The trial of three White men began Monday with debate over whether hot-button issues such as the Confederate flag and the Black Lives Matter movement are relevant in determining whether a potential juror can impartially weigh the facts of Arbery’s killing, which prompted a national outcry last year weeks before George Floyd’s murder galvanized racial-justice protests worldwide.
+The trial of three White men began Monday with debate over whether hot-button issues such as the Confederate flag and the Black Lives Matter movement are relevant in determining whether a potential juror can impartially weigh the facts of Arbery’s killing, which prompted a national outcry last year weeks before George Floyd’s murder galvanized racial justice protests worldwide.

 Attorneys for the defendants — Greg McMichael, his son Travis McMichael and their neighbor William “Roddie” Bryan — say they tried to carry out a legitimate “citizen’s arrest” in coastal Georgia and then shot Arbery in self-defense.
 But the prosecution has framed the case as one of three White vigilantes who racially profiled an unarmed jogger and then cornered him with pickup trucks two miles from his home.

-Now the parties are trying to assemble an impartial jury of 12 jurors and four alternates from the Georgia county where the widely publicized case unfolded.
-The process could take weeks and would be at risk of derailment by a coronavirus infection.
+Now the parties are trying to assemble an impartial panel of 12 jurors and four alternates from the Georgia county where the widely publicized case unfolded.
+The process could take weeks, and many prospective jurors questioned Monday indicated that they had negative views of the defendants.
 Legal experts expect the trial will be filled with potentially polarizing and personal issues for jurors — over race, guns and questions of self-defense that have long stoked debates around “stand your ground” laws.

 “This is a case that has garnered significant attention in this community as well as around the country,” Judge Timothy Walmsley said Monday as he rejected a defense request to screen jurors by asking whether participation in the case makes them worry for their safety or livelihood.